Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing

 \subsection{Optimization}

-Following previous work on neural field deformations~\cite{gpnf}, our goal is to optimize for target handle positions while we regularize the computed deformation to have some desired properties.
-Given a set of handles as with source-target position pairs $H=\{(s_i, t_i)\}_{i=1}^{h}$ (where $s_i=t_i$ in the case of static handles), the model is constrained to fit $H$ via the simple MSE loss $L_{\text{handle}} = \frac{1}{h}\sum_{i=1}^h\left\lVert d_{\phi}(s_i) - t_i \right\rVert^2$.
-The key part of our loss function is the As-Rigid-As-Possible (ARAP) energy presented by~\citet{ARAP_modeling:2007}.
-While this formulation has already been adapted in the literature as a regularizer for generative neural models \cite{eisenberger2021neuromorph,arapreg}, our work is the first to employ it in the setting of implicit geometry processing.
-In practice, our goal is to ensure that our map $d$ is deforming all possible patch-based representations of $\mathcal{S}$ as rigidly as possible.
-We evaluate this by sampling a set of points $\{x_k\}_{k=1}^{n}$, where $m\leq n$ points are sampled uniformly from the zero level set of $f_{\theta}$ and $n-m$ points uniformly from the bounded volume $[-1;1]^3$.
-A surface patch is computed using each of these points as origin via the algorithm presented in \Cref{sec:patches}, yielding a patch-based representation $\{(V_k, F)\}_{k=1}^{n}$.
-Then, our ARAP regularization is computed as
+We optimize our model similarly to~\citet{gpnf}; we summarize the process in the supplementary material.
+The goal is to optimize for target handle positions while regularizing the computed deformation to have some desired properties.
+Given a set of handles as with source-target position pairs $H=\{(s_i, t_i)\}_{i=1}^{h}$ (where $s_i=t_i$ in the case of static handles), we fit it via a simple MSE loss $L_{\text{handle}} = \frac{1}{h}\sum_{i=1}^h\lVert d_{\phi}(s_i) - t_i \rVert^2$.
+The key part of our loss function is the As-Rigid-As-Possible (ARAP) energy introduced by~\citet{ARAP_modeling:2007}.
+While this formulation was previously adopted as a regularizer for generative neural models \cite{eisenberger2021neuromorph,arapreg}, our work is the first to employ it in the setting of implicit geometry processing.
+We aim to ensure that our map $d_\phi$ deforms the level sets of $f_{\theta}$ as-rigidly-as-possible.
+We evaluate this in a Monte-Carlo fashion, by sampling a set of points $\{x_k\}_{k=1}^{n}$, where $m\leq n$ points are sampled uniformly from the zero level set of $f_{\theta}$ and $n-m$ points uniformly from the bounded volume $[-1;1]^3$.
+A surface patch is computed at each of these points via the algorithm presented in \Cref{sec:patches}, yielding a patch-based representation $\{(V_k, F)\}_{k=1}^{n}$.
+Then, the ARAP regularization is computed as